 THE WORLD IS OUR MARKET

-Whenever clients first hear Trident's foreign rights book agents make that statement, there is a look of disbelief or at least a thought that this must be some exaggeration.
-However, the fact is that the world is the market for Trident's Foreign Rights Department.
-Last year, the department concluded over 500 sales for Trident's clients in over thirty-five foreign markets.
+Whenever clients first hear Trident Media Group‘s foreign rights book agents make that statement, there is a look of disbelief or at least a thought that this must be some exaggeration.
+However, the fact is that the world is the market for Trident’s Foreign Rights Department.
+Last year, the department concluded over 500 sales for Trident’s clients in over forty foreign markets.
 Trident Media Group has the largest dedicated foreign rights department in the literary agency business and a record unmatched by any other literary marketplace.

 Robert Gottlieb, chairman of Trident Media Group, takes a direct interest in the Foreign Rights Department’s operations.
 “I believe that the personal contact with foreign publishers on behalf of our authors can sell foreign rights to our authors’ books more effectively than publishers,” says Robert.
 “We care a lot more, and we want to sell the books everywhere—big markets, small markets, Europe, Asia, Latin America, and Africa.”

-Trident's foreign rights literary agents each year attend the London, Frankfurt, and Bologna book fairs.
+Each year, Trident’s foreign rights literary agents attend the London, Frankfurt, and Bologna book fairs.
 Robert Gottlieb leads the team to London and Frankfurt.
-Meredith Miller, a foreign rights literary agent in the department, says, "Before we leave for a fair, our days are already booked with non-stop meetings from early in the morning through the evening.
-Everyone wants to meet with us, and no market is too small."
-To prove that point, Meredith has closed deals in Qatar and in the South African language of Afrikaans.
+Nicola DeRobertis-Theye, a foreign rights literary agent in the department, says, “Before we leave for a fair, our days are already booked with non-stop meetings from early in the morning through the evening.
+Everyone wants to meet with us, and no market is too small.”
+To prove that point, Nicola has closed deals in Azerbaijan and the Faroe Islands.

-"One of the unique tools that Trident uses to generate interest in its clients' books in advance of a fair is the Hot List," says Meredith, the foreign rights literary agent who is responsible for its preparation.
-"The Hot List creates great buzz before we arrive at the fair and kicks off a competition among publishers."
+“One of the unique tools that Trident uses to generate interest in its clients’ books in advance of a fair is the Hot List,” says foreign rights agent Martin Rouse.
+“With our Hot List, we are able to generate buzz for our most exciting titles before we even arrive at a book fair.
+Publishers know that the titles on the list are likely to sell quickly, so they come to us already primed to compete.”